jzzhou03/material-microstructure-rustworkx/README.md

 Functions
 -----
-  &emsp; **createGraph(filename):**
+  &emsp; **createGraph(filename, cathode):**
     &emsp; &emsp; - Takes in a string file name as a parameter which is used to read a file and graphs the nodes depending on the format of the file.
+    &emsp; &emsp; - Takes in a boolean to create a cathode node that connects to all bottom black nodes
     &emsp; &emsp; - Currently only allows for structured data
     &emsp; &emsp; - Adds a node and edges between it and all its possible neighbors.